DoubangoTelecom/ultimateALPR-SDK/samples/c++/benchmark/README.md

 | **[binaries/jetson](../../../binaries/jetson/aarch64)<br/> (nano, JetPack 4.4.1)** | 2920 millis <br />**34.24 fps** | 3083 millis <br/> 32.42 fps | 3340 millis <br/> 29.93 fps | 3882 millis <br/> 25.75 fps | 5102 millis <br/> 19.59 fps |

 Some notes:
-- **The above numbers show that the best case is 'Intel® Xeon® E3 1230v5 + GTX 1070 + OpenVINO enabled'.
-In such case the GPU (TensorRT, CUDA) and the CPU(OpenVINO) are used in parallel.
+- **The above numbers show that the best case is 'AMD Ryzen 7 3700X 8-Core + RTX 3060 + OpenVINO enabled'.
+In such case the GPU (TensorRT, CUDA) and the CPU (OpenVINO) are used in parallel.
 The CPU is used for detection and the GPU for recognition/OCR.**
 - **Please note that even if Raspberry Pi 4 has a 64-bit CPU [Raspbian OS](https://en.wikipedia.org/wiki/Raspbian>) uses a 32-bit kernel which means we're loosing many SIMD optimizations.**
 - **On RockPi 4B the code is 5 times faster when [parallel processing](https://www.doubango.org/SDKs/anpr/docs/Parallel_versus_sequential_processing.html) is enabled.**
 - **On NVIDIA Jetson the code is 3 times faster when [parallel processing](https://www.doubango.org/SDKs/anpr/docs/Parallel_versus_sequential_processing.html) is enabled.**